reemaRaven/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

   outputIndex
 })
 ```
-Appropriate amount of ETH needs to be provided to cover the bond.
+Appropriate amount of ETH needs to be provided to cover the bond and bounty.

 ### Parameters